 - For quick relief, squirt a few drops of the oil onto a cloth and inhale every few minutes.

 If you’re looking for a natural way to keep your oral health game strong, frankincense oil is the way to go.
-Owing to their antiseptic property, frankincense oil helps to keep your teeth and mouth in good health.
-It helps to prevent common oral issues like gingivitis, cavities, canker sores, and nasty breath.9 It’s no wonder early civilizations would chew frankincense resin to strengthen their teeth and stimulate gums.
+Its antiseptic properties prevent common oral issues like gingivitis, cavities, canker sores, and nasty breath.10 It’s no wonder early civilizations would chew frankincense resin to strengthen their teeth and gums.

 - 2 drops of peppermint essential oil